Hyprland-Arch-user/Hyprland-On-Arch/README.md

     Custom Configurations: Pre-configured files to help you get started quickly with a customized Hyprland environment.
     System Tweaks: Useful tips and tweaks to improve your Hyprland experience.
-    Compatibility: Tested on Arch Linux and compatible with most modern hardware and software setups.
+    Compatibility: Tested on Arch Linux and compatible with most modern hardware and software setups. git installed if it in ot run sudo pacman -S git Prerequisites

-Prerequisites

 Before starting, make sure you have the following: